Dhrutube/DS3-LocalLens/README.md

 ## Accessing the Dashboard

 ___link to tableau public.com____

-# How to use the customer lens

-# How to use the Business lens
-   ## Filter:
-1. State: Select the state you want to analyze.
-2. City: Choose a city within the selected state to focus on a more specific local market.
-3. Broad Category: Select the business category you want to explore

-   ## Chart:
-For the map: The map visualization shows the geographic distribution of businesses based on the opportunity score.
-Colors represent the opportunity score, allowing users to quickly identify areas where business opportunities may be higher.
-This helps users understand where potential market opportunities are concentrated geographically.

-For the Bar Chart:
-   + Top Categories: The Top Categories chart ranks business industries based on their average opportunity score.
-   => This helps identify: which industries may have stronger market potential and which categories appear to have higher opportunity overall.
-   + Top Cities: The Top Cities chart ranks cities based on their average opportunity score.
-   => This helps users understand: which cities may provide better business opportunities and how opportunity varies across different locations.

-For the Scatter Plot: compares opportunity and competition for businesses.

-    + X-axis: Competition Score
-    + Y-axis: Opportunity Score
-    The chart is divided into four quadrants using average values, which represent different market conditions.

-     Top-left: high opportunity score and low competition => Good market for new businesses.
-     Top-right: high opportunity score and high comptetition => Strong market but competitive.
-     Bottom-left: low opportunity score and low competition => Weak market with low demand.
-     Bottom-right: low opportunity score and high competition => Saturated market with many competitors.
+## How to Use the Customer Lens

+### Filters
+- **Choose Category:** Select specific business categories to analyze customer activity within those industries.
+- **Choose City:** Focus on specific cities.
+- **Choose State:** Filter the data by state to explore regional patterns.

+### Map
+The map displays businesses geographically using latitude and longitude coordinates.
+Each point represents a business.

+- **Color:** Indicates the selected competition or relative score metric.
+- **Size:** Represents the number of reviews (customer engagement).

+This helps identify areas with high customer activity and varying competition levels.

+### Metric Selector
+Users can switch between several metrics:

+- **Niche Competition Score**
+- **Broad Competition Score**
+- **Overall Category Relative Score**
+- **Overall City Relative Score**

+These metrics allow users to explore different perspectives on competition and market performance.

+---

+## How to Use the Business Lens

+### Filters
+- **State:** Select the state you want to analyze.
+- **City:** Choose a city within the selected state to focus on a specific local market.
+- **Broad Category:** Select the business category you want to explore.

+### Charts

+#### Map
+The map shows the geographic distribution of businesses based on the **opportunity score**.

+- **Color:** Opportunity score
+- **Size:** Relative concentration of businesses

+This helps users identify areas where business opportunities may be higher.

+#### Bar Charts

+**Top Categories**
+- Ranks industries based on their **average opportunity score**
+- Helps identify industries with stronger market potential.

+**Top Cities**
+- Ranks cities based on their **average opportunity score**
+- Helps identify cities with better business opportunities.

+#### Opportunity vs Competition Scatter Plot

+- **X-axis:** Competition Score
+- **Y-axis:** Opportunity Score

+The chart is divided into four quadrants using average values:

+- **Top-left:** High opportunity, low competition → Good market for new businesses
+- **Top-right:** High opportunity, high competition → Strong but competitive market
+- **Bottom-left:** Low opportunity, low competition → Weak market
+- **Bottom-right:** Low opportunity, high competition → Saturated market

 # How to use the Review Volatility:
    ## Filters: